 Primaire

-Ranging from ages three to ten, students in Primaire are immersed in an international, as well as enjoyable and supportive learning environment.
-Primaire is divided into two sections: maternelle for ages three to five, and élémentaire for ages six to ten.
+Ranging from ages two years and 10 months to ten, students in Primaire are immersed in an international, as well as enjoyable and supportive learning environment.
+Primaire is divided into two sections: maternelle for ages two years and 10 months to five, and élémentaire for ages six to ten.

 Maternelle lays the foundation for a student’s learning, development, and future academic success.

 Maternelle offers a pleasant and comfortable environment, filled with the sounds of many different languages, which can be both challenging and rewarding.
-The children are between three and five years old and are divided into three levels:
+The children are between two years and 10 months and five years old and are divided into four levels:

 The staff in maternelle at Prins Henrik School bring years of experience to the table, enabling both sensory and motor skill learning, as well as cognitive and social development, in order to nurture the growth of each and every individual.
 Class size and the daily schedule is organized in a way that allows time for every child.
 Teaching is suited to the individual student’s needs, with the best tools and resources available.